lilyvxv/embed/README.md

 ### Highlights
 - Stable and lightweight
+- Easy to install and use
-- Modular - easy to add new replacements
+- Modular making it easy to add new replacements

 ### Installation
-> [!CAUTION]
+> [!WARNING]
 > Embed is a user bot, and user bots are against Discord's terms of service.
-Use at your own risk.
+> Use at your own risk.

 #### Prerequisites
 - [Node.js](https://nodejs.org) v16 or higher